-Deep sea mining is expected to negatively affect countries that mine metals on Earth, risking over $560 billion in annual export earning, a new report published by financial think tank Planet Tracker argues.
+Deep sea mining is expected to negatively affect terrestrial mining, risking over $560 billion in annual export earnings, a new report published by financial think tank Planet Tracker argues.

 The study, titled Race to the Bottom, claims that the financial returns from mining the seafloor are negligible and urges governments and investors to prioritize environmental preservation and improvements in land-based mining practices.